Factoshi/graff/README.md

 Graff is a GraphQL wrapper for the factomd RPC API - it allows a client to query factomd using GraphQL.

+Note: this is an early beta.
+Fields and types may be deprecated and then removed in the future.

 ## Requirements

 -   Either Docker or Node.js 12 or higher.